willhlaw/node-firestore-backup/README.md

 ### Clone:

-Move data from Firestore in `accountCredentials` to Firestore specified in `accountRestoreCredentials`.
+Move data from Firestore in `accountCredentials` to Firestore specified in `restoreAccountCredentials`.

 As of version 1.2, this process still requires `--backupPath` option.
 This may be a simple change and tested.
 In fact, there is an [issue](https://github.com/willhlaw/node-firestore-backup-restore/issues/15) marked `good first issue` to fix this if there are any takers.